COVID-19 vaccines are in widespread use. Now we need to be even more vigilant to keep the coronavirus suppressed using what we have.

 On the journey to death, infected patients breath out many new coronavirus particles.
 If we want to prevent the new virus infecting AT2 cells in another person it would be wise to ensure there were no solvent vapours for the new person to breath in.
 That is particularly relevant for healthcare workers, many of whom are working in a coronavirus-rich setting during this pandemic.
 If it is also a solvent-rich setting, the virus is being helped to spread, infect and kill.

 How much alcohol vapour is too much?
 To answer that would involve prolonged studies while the number of COVID-19 deaths continues to rise.
-We already have over 2 million deaths making further delay needlessly costly.
+We already have over two and a half million deaths making further delay needlessly costly.
+Existing proven science is there to be utilised and as we approach 3 million COVID deaths it is easier to use the science we have than generate more.

 A better choice is to ensure NO alcohol vapours by simply substituting alcohol hand sanitisers with effective products which do not liberate solvent vapours.
 Such products which kill the coronavirus are already being used in medical settings around the world.
 NewGenne has one and I am happy to provide the names of others.